syoung125/EscapeGame-canvas/README.md

 ### Defense
 You can defend yourself by building boxes.<Br/>
 Press 'b' box.
 While pressing 'b', press the arrow keys to decide the location of box.<br/>
-you can only put the box around you (up, down, left, right).
+you can only put the box surrounding you (up, down, left, right).

 ## Demonstration video
 https://youtu.be/f3XZqWS9UvI